 Phantom power is a complex subject, but for most of us, it’s a matter of matching the requirements of our mics—or other gear—with the features of the mixer.

 Some DIs or preamps can be powered by phantom power (the popular L.R.
 Baggs ParaDI, for example), and these may not work with lower voltages.
 The amount of current provided by the phantom power source is another factor.
 Most mics require only a few milliamps of current, which any modern mixer should easily support, but some mics—as well as phantom powered preamps—may have higher current demands.
 Some studio microphones, most notably tube mics, require so much power that they use their own dedicated power supply instead of relying on phantom power.

-Although it is safe to plug a dynamic mic into an input that provides phantom power, plugging in other electronic devices—a keyboard or an effects pedal that has an XLR out, for example—is less certain.
+Although it is usually safe to plug a dynamic mic into an input that provides phantom power, there are exceptions.
+Some ribbon mics (usually used only in studios) can be damaged by phantom power if a cable or the mic is mis-wired.
+It’s a good idea to be wary of any vintage microphone or one that has been modified in any nonstandard way.
+It’s also best to plug microphones in before turning on phantom power.
+At the very least, doing so while phantom power is active can cause a loud, audible pop from the speakers if the volume is up.
+In addition, plugging in other electronic devices—a keyboard or an effects pedal that has an XLR out, for example—is less certain.
 Check your instruction manual to be sure that the device is safe for phantom power, and assume that it is not safe if the manual is silent about the issue.
 For multiple reasons, it’s a good practice to use a DI between such devices and a mixer, including isolating them from phantom power.
-You may have also heard warnings that phantom power can damage some mics.
-Ribbon mics (usually used only in studios) can be damaged by phantom power if a cable is mis-wired.
-It’s also best to plug microphones in before turning on phantom power.
-At the very least, plugging in a mic while phantom power is active can cause a loud, audible pop from the speakers if the volume is up.

 Other Powering Schemes